StevensND/switch-port-mods/The Legend of Zelda Echoes of Wisdom/[01008CF01BAAC000]/readme.md

 If you're playing on Switch you can try to OC it and apply a good OC to stabilize the FPS.

 We tried to do a mod to stabilize the FPS.
-However there's no success yet.
+However I'm not satisfied with the results yet (I think a triple buffer patch it's neccesary).

 ## Is the engine the same as Link's Awakening?